Joseph-m-l/seth_material_rag/corpus/README.md

 Annotation prompt
 The exact prompt used for Qwen2.5-Coder is available in annotations/qwen_2.5_coder_prompt_for_S_Sp.md

-Currently indexed in ChromaDB
+### Currently indexed in ChromaDB:

-Seth Speaks, Chapters 1–9 (Sessions 511–537, personal sessions excluded):
+Book: Seth Speak

 Chapter 1: I Do Not Have a Physical Body, Yet I Am Writing This Book